 My name is Teresa Verney.
 I grew up in a large family, one of 6 children and 21 cousins, in a very safe and privileged environment.
 It was idyllic in many ways and I am forever grateful to have experienced so much of what I did throughout my childhood.
-However, I felt that I was a small person in a crowd of others - through no one's fault, it was just the way it worked out.
+However, I felt that I was a very small and insignificant person in a crowd of others - through no one's fault, it was just the way it worked out.

 I trained and then worked as a social worker for the next 15 years, becoming more and more uncomfortable in the situations I found myself.
 Meanwhile I had started to sing with the City of Birmingham Symphony Orchestra chorus, and I had taken up the oboe again.
 Finally, my teenage dream came true and I was accepted by the Conservatoire to study for a music degree.